 - The total number of carbon atom counted in the olefin and the name of the corresponding alkane.

-- changing the name of the corresponding alkane, the suffix -ane of the latter into – ylene.
+- Changing the name of the corresponding alkane, the suffix -ane of the latter into – ylene.

-- The define position of the olefin bond indicated by numbers 1, 2, 3, 4…., or Greek letters α, β, ⋎, ઠ,…
+- Defined position of the olefin bond indicated by numbers 1, 2, 3, 4…., or Greek letters α, β, ⋎, ઠ,…

 - A hyphen has written between the locants and the name.

+In this method, ethylene considers as the parent substance.
+Hence the higher member is the derivatives of ethylene.
 When we naming of mono-substituted organic compounds no difficulty arises.
 But the disubstituted derivative of ethylene, naming as an asymmetrical and symmetrical hydrocarbon.

 - When the groups attached to the same carbon atom of the olefins nomenclature as the asymmetrical organic compounds.